 The semicircular terminal at Miami International Airport has one linear concourse (Concourse D) and five pier-shaped concourses (Concourses E - J).
 Baggage claim and ground transportation take up Level 1, while ticketing, shops and restaurants, and concourse access make up Level 2.
-The airport is unfortunately not well-signed, and many staff members speak only Spanish, meaning it can be easy to get lost.
-When combined with chaotic procedures at baggage claim and long queues at customs, the situation at Miami International requires passengers to allow plenty of time when making connections.
+The airport is unfortunately poorly signposted and many staff members speak only Spanish, making it can be easy to get lost.
+When combined with chaotic procedures at baggage claim and the long queues at customs, the situation at Miami International requires passengers to schedule plenty of time upon checking in or when making connections.

-The airport is located nine miles (15km) west of central Miami.
+The airport is located eight miles (13km) west of central Miami.

 Getting to the city

-The airport is well connected to the new Miami Intermodal Centre by the free MIA Mover electric train, from here numerous services offered by the Miami-Dade Transit Department connect to greater Miami.
+The airport is well connected to the Miami Intermodal Center (Central Station) by the free MIA Mover electric train.
+From here numerous services connect to greater Miami.
 These include the scheduled, local Metrobus; a mass-transit Metrorail system; a fixed rail system designated specifically for downtown Miami and Brickell; and the TriRail commuter train, reaching Broward and Palm Beach Counties.

 GMT -5 (GMT -4 from March to November).

 Miami International Airport Taxis: the taxi fares above are intended as a guideline only.